 Get in the habit of writing down your novel ideas in just 30 minutes per day.

 Have you ever wanted to write a book?
 Maybe a 70,000 word novel or a best selling children’s book?
-These have both been dreams of mine for longer than I remember and I’ve discovered the only thing stopping me is me!
+What about learning a new language or mastering a new instrument?

 Writing in 30 Minute Intervals

-No matter what your big goal is, if it’s writing a novel like I want to do, learning a new language or starting an exercise program.
-Dedicate 30 minutes a day to your goal and it won’t seem like such and overwhelming task.
+No matter what your big goal is, writing a novel, learning a new language, or starting a wellness program, try to dedicate 30 minutes a day to working on it.
 After a month of working toward your goal you’ll be amazed at how far you’ve come with just 30 minutes a day.

 Finding 30 Minutes in Your Schedule